 In 2007 Linda could be heard on the compilation LP "We All Love Ella: Celebrating the First Lady of Song", a tribute album to Jazz great Ella Fitzgerald.
 That same summer, she headlined the Newport Folk Festival where she included Jazz, Rock and Folk music into her repertoire.

 The Martin Guitar Company honored Linda in 2009 by producing the Linda Ronstadt Limited Edition acoustic guitar.
 Ronstadt has appointed the Land Institute as recipient of all of her proceeds from that instrument.
 That May, she received an honorary doctorate of music degree from the Berklee College of Music for her achievements and influence in music, and her contributions to American and international culture.

 Over the course of her career, Linda Ronstadt has earned three Billboard #1 Pop albums, ten Top 10 albums and placed 36 LPs on the Hot 200 chart.
 On Billboard's Top Country Albums chart, she has charted 15 albums including four that hit #1.
-In the summer of 2011, publishers Simon & Schuster announced that Ronstadt's autobiography, tentatively entitled Heart Like A Wheel, is slated for release in 2013.
-As of 2012, "Adiue False Heart" remains her latest release.
+In the summer of 2011, publishers Simon & Schuster announced that Ronstadt's autobiography, Simple Dreams: A Musical Memoir, was slated for release in 2013.
+2012's "Adiue False Heart" remains her latest release.